 Jon Freeman is Associate Professor of Psychology and Neural Science at New York University and director of the Social Cognitive & Neural Sciences Lab.
 He received his Ph.D. from Tufts University and was on the faculty at Dartmouth College before coming to NYU in 2014.

 Dr. Freeman is the author of over 60 peer-reviewed articles and the recipient of a number of awards, including the National Science Foundation CAREER Award, the Janet T. Spence Award for Transformative Early Career Contributions from the Association for Psychological Science, the Early Career Award from the Society for Social Neuroscience, the SAGE Young Scholars Award from the Foundation for Personality & Social Psychology, and the Early Career Award from the International Social Cognition Network.
-He was also named a Rising Star by the Association for Psychological Science.
 His work has appeared in media outlets such as the New York Times, the Washington Post, and TIME Magazine.